craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes-with-arbiter.rst

 * Studio's clustering requires the ``libssl1.0.0`` (or ``libssl1.0.2``) shared library.
   Some Linux distros does not come with the library pre-installed and may need to be installed.

+..
+TODO:: Validate if git is required for enterprise Crafter CMS installed from a binary archive

 --------------------------------
 Configuring Nodes in the Cluster
 --------------------------------